arjunblj/northeastern.io/elements/divs_and_ids.md

 </html>
 ```

-Small project: try using divs to make a sigle small web page.
+**Your turn**: try using divs to make a sigle small web page.
 Add a lot of links to different page sections to see how to link them together.